-Buckle up because your about to be hit with the Blogger’s Guide to SEO in 2018.
-For a lot of you SEO has been something that makes you sick to your stomach to think about.
+Buckle up because you’re about to be hit with the Blogger’s Guide to SEO in 2018.
+For a lot of you, SEO has been something that makes you sick to your stomach to think about.
 I’m here to tell you that you shouldn’t be afraid of it any longer.

 Google Is Smart